krisvanrens/memo-cache-rs/README.md

 }
 ```

-Each call to `calculate` will first check if the input value is already in the cache.
-If so: use the cached value, otherwise update the cache with a new, calculated value.

-The cache is fixed-size, so if it is full, the oldes key/value pair will be evicted, and memory usage is constant.

 ## Performance notes

-The use of a sequential data storage does have performance impact, especially for key lookup.
+The use of a simple sequential data storage does have performance impact, especially for key lookup.
 That's why this cache will only be beneficial performance-wise when used with a relatively small size, up to about 128 elements.

 Run the included benchmarks using [criterion](https://crates.io/crates/criterion) by invoking: `cargo bench`